washif1999/ToDo-List-React/README.md

-# Getting Started with Create React App
+# ToDo List React Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built on react. this application used to schedule task and set priority in our daily life

-## Available Scripts
+## Run Steps:

-In the project directory, you can run:
+cd frontend

+npm install

+npm run start

 ### `yarn start`